nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 ----------------

-You may be surprised to learn that the beautiful nebula laden sky of the spaceship demo is implemented as a box positioned around the game camera such that the camera is always at the center of the box.
+You may be surprised to learn that the beautiful nebula laden sky of the spaceship demo is implemented as six carefully prepared images texturing the six faces of a virtual cube positioned around the game camera such that the viewer is always at the center of the cube.

+Technically it is a form of `anamorphosis <https://en.wikipedia.org/wiki/Anamorphosis>`_ that requires the viewer to occupy the exact middle of the cube in order to enjoy the optical illusion, just as 3D street art and drawings require the viewer to observe them from a particular vantage point.

-Each of the six faces of the sky box (its left, front, right, back, top, and bottom faces) is textured with one of six carefully prepared images of the sky as shown in the following illustration:
+Here is an illustration of the nebula skybox images laid out as the unwrapped faces of the skybox cube (i.e. its left, front, right, back, top, and bottom faces):

 .. image:: ../images/skybox-layout-small.png

+In 3D gaming `skyboxes <https://en.wikipedia.org/wiki/Skybox_(video_games)>`_
+can be used to create a powerful atmospheric effect and to give a sense of depth to an environment.

+The nebula skybox used in the spaceship game was created by `Spacescape <http://alexcpeterson.com/spacescape/>`_ and you can find many other skyboxes and tools and guides for creating them online.

-In the spaceship notebook, the nebula skybox is loaded with the following
+Back to the spaceship notebook, the nebula skybox is loaded with the following statement:
-statement:

 .. code-block:: python